PaddlePaddle/PaddleClas/README.md

 PaddleClas is a toolset for image classification tasks prepared for the industry and academia.
 It helps users train better computer vision models and apply them in real scenarios.

 **Recent update**
+- 2021.01.08 Add support for whl package and its usage, Model inference can be done by simply install paddleclas using pip.
 - 2020.12.16 Add support for TensorRT when using cpp inference to obain more obvious acceleration.
 - 2020.12.06 Add `SE_HRNet_W64_C_ssld` pretrained model, whose Top-1 Acc on ImageNet-1k dataset reaches 84.75%.
 - 2020.11.23 Add `GhostNet_x1_3_ssld` pretrained model, whose Top-1 Acc on ImageNet-1k dataset reaches 79.38%.